 Growing up in South Auckland, Janelle has always been involved in her community, volunteering at Edmund Rice Camps in high school and on the committee as Vice Chairperson and Policy Officer.

-More recently she worked with My Story under South Seas Healthcare Trust.
+More recently she worked with Bubblegum at South Seas Healthcare Trust.

 Her journey with MPP has been a learning curve, seeing how the Ministry works closely with the communities of Pacific Aotearoa, implementing initiatives to benefit Pacific people, and help them thrive using the guidelines of the Pacific Aotearoa Lalanga Fou report.

 The first in her family to attend Law school, Janelle was admitted to the bar at Auckland High Court last November.

 Being recognised for her efforts with the PMPYA in 2019 has assisted her with creating a successful and purposeful future.

 In New Zealand, Pacific young people are a fast growing and diverse group with over 50 percent aged younger than 25 years old.